Doxuno

 DUE DILIGENCE

-Arcadia Capital Group LLC shall have 30 days from the date of this LOI to conduct its due diligence review.
-Blue Ridge Technologies Inc. agrees to provide Arcadia Capital Group LLC with full access to all relevant business, financial, operational, and legal records.
-The proposed Transaction is contingent upon Arcadia Capital Group LLC's satisfactory completion of due diligence in its sole discretion.
+Arcadia Capital Group LLC shall have 45 days from the date of this LOI to conduct its due-diligence review, and Blue Ridge Technologies Inc. shall provide reasonable access to all relevant business, financial, operational, and legal records.
+The proposed Transaction is contingent upon Arcadia Capital Group LLC's satisfactory completion of due diligence in its reasonable discretion.

 6.